begonapericas/BegosBabyLab/README.md

 # BegosBabyLab
-The perfect site to learn about language acquisition in bilingual infants!
+The perfect site to learn about language acquisition in bilingual toddlers and children!